m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/index.md

 # Why a new screen recorder?

 Are you developing a new game?
 Are you proud of your new creation and want to demonstrate it without further delay on [Discord](https://discordapp.com/) or on the [gamebuino.com](https://gamebuino.com/creations/) website?
-You will probably want to do an animated GIF to show your masterpiece to the whole community <i class="far fa-smile"></i>
+You will probably want to create an animated GIF to show your masterpiece to the whole community <i class="far fa-smile"></i>

 The Gamebuino META has two built-in tools that allow you to take screenshots and screen recordings.
 These tools are directly accessible via the **Home** <i class="fa fa-home"></i> button.
 What interests us here is the **video capture**: